Adlinke/technical-documentation/docs/Authentication & Authorization/access-and-authentication-methods/universal-identity/setting-up-universal-identity-for-windows-machines.md

 ---
 title: Setting Up Universal Identity for Windows Machines
-excerpt: ''
-deprecated: false
+deprecated: true
+hidden: true
+link:
-hidden: false
+  new_tab: false
 metadata:
   title: Setting Up Universal Identity for Windows Machines
   description: ''
   robots: index
-next:
-  description: ''
 ---
 To use [Universal Identity](https://docs.akeyless.io/docs/universal-identity) tokens for a Windows machine, you need to set up the machine to accept and renew tokens (through the use of **PowerShell** and **Task Scheduler**).